Midoirl/Analog-Audio-Synthesizer-555/README.md

 An analog synthesizer using:

-1) a 555 timer as the main oscillator
+1) A 555 timer as the main oscillator
-2) a second 555 timer as a low-frequency modulator (vibrato)
+2) A second 555 timer as a low-frequency modulator (vibrato)
 3) cascaded RC low-pass filters
-4) an LM358 amplifier driving a speaker
+4) An LM358 amplifier driving a speaker

 The main oscillator generates the tone.
 The filters reshape it.